 The front struts are directly connected to the tires, so if their performance is affected, the health of your tire is also affected.
 Similarly, if you have problems with your tires, you can expect your suspension to cause you problems.

 In both cases, a key component of your car will wear out, causing you to spend money unnecessarily.

-The transmission of a vehicle helps move the car from point A to point B. If the tires are worn out and the front struts are not working optimally, you can expect your transmission to take more stress and work harder.
+The transmission of a vehicle helps to move the car from point A to point B. If the tires are worn out and the front struts are not working optimally, you can expect your transmission to withstand more stress and work harder.
 This extra work can damage the transmission before its time.

 Bad Front & Rear Struts Symptoms

-Here are some tell-tale signs of a failing front strut.
+Here are some telltale signs of a failing front strut.